 SpeechNow announced that a single sentence of Citizens United compelled its result: "[I]ndependent expenditures . . . do not give rise to corruption or the appearance of corruption."
 558 U.S. at 357.
-11 SpeechNow reasoned that if independent expenditures do not corrupt, contributions to entities that make only such expenditures cannot corrupt either.
+SpeechNow reasoned that if independent expenditures do not corrupt, contributions to entities that make only such expenditures cannot corrupt either.
 See 599 F.3d at 694.

 The Court thus insisted that the corrupting potential of a payment to a third party depends on whether the third party's expenditures are corrupting.
 But federal prosecutions for bribery (the clearest form of quid pro quo corruption) often rest on payments to third parties without regard to how or whether the third party uses the money.
 See 18 U.S.C. § 201(b)(2) (defining bribery to include cases where a candidate or official "corruptly demands, seeks, receives, accepts, or agrees to receive or accept anything of value personally or for any other person or entity" in exchange for official action) (emphasis added); United States v.
 Siegelman, 640 F.3d 1159, 1165-66, 1169 n.13 (11th Cir.
 2011) (affirming a bribery conviction although the "quid" was a contribution to an issue-advocacy campaign that the court acknowledged did "not financially benefit the individual politician in the same way that a candidate-election campaign contribution does"); United States v.
 Brewster, 506 F.2d 62, 68 (D.C.
 Cir.
 1974) (noting that a bribe, unlike a gratuity, can be paid to "any other person or entity").
 Just as a contribution to a favorite charity can be the "quid" in a bribe even when the charity's expenditures do not corrupt anyone, super PAC contributions create opportunities for corruption even if super PAC expenditures do not.
+And if a donor can bribe a politician with a contribution to a super PAC, the public has an interest in preventing such bribes.